VitoChan1/readthedocs/docs/source/tutorials/implementing.rst

     writeMM(seurat.hv10k@assays$RNA$data,"./tests/pbmc5k/processed/lognorm_hv10k.mtx")

 Users can prepare the pre-processed example dataset as input for SAKURA or use their own datasets.
-Training and testing with demo configuration on this dataset will cost less than 1 hour on the Intel Xeon CPU E5-2630 v2 @ 2.60GHz, which can be substantially improved with GPUs.
+Training and testing with demo configuration files on this dataset will cost less than 1 hour on the Intel Xeon CPU E5-2630 v2 @ 2.60GHz, which can be substantially improved with GPUs.

 Running SAKURA with the example dataset
 -----------------------------------------
-SAKURA uses a comprehensive JSON configuration file to control all aspects of the training process.
+SAKURA uses comprehensive JSON configuration files to control all aspects of the training process.
-Below we break down each section of the example configuration files:
+Below we break down some of the key parameters in each section of the example configuration files:

     - ``./pbmc5k/config.json``
     - ``./pbmc5k/signature_config.json``